 18 Endowed Chairs

-These 18 new endowed chairs are possible thanks to the generous and visionary philanthropic planning of Irwin and Joan Jacobs.
+The creation of these 18 new endowed chairs is possible thanks to the generous and visionary philanthropic planning of Irwin and Joan Jacobs.

-Each of the new endowed chairs is named in honor of a founding or foundational faculty member of the UC San Diego Jacobs School of Engineering.
+Each of the new endowed chairs is named in honor of an early and foundational faculty member of the UC San Diego Jacobs School of Engineering.

 Thanks to these new endowed chairs, we are empowered to honor the positive impacts of another 18 world-class faculty from across all six Jacobs School departments, bringing our total number of faculty who hold endowed chair professorships to approximately 70.